PolskaKrowa/SalmonEngine/README.md

 A traditional chess engine built in C, designed to be **understandable, transparent, and easy to learn from**.
 No neural networks, no black boxes, no "Unified Theory of Slightly Better Bishops heuristic" bullsh\*\*tery.
 Just pure chess logic you can understand and modify without being a chess GM.

+okay, maybe the search module may look a bit intimidating...
+I promise it's GCC's fault and not mine.

 ## Features

 - **Classical evaluation** - Transparent material and positional evaluation you can follow